 Most Popular Fields of Study

-Students intending to pursue further studies at Tuskegee University must send their applications for admission by March 1st which is the university’s priority deadline for fall admissions.
+Students intending to pursue further studies must send their applications for admission by March 1st which is the university’s priority deadline for fall admissions.
 The deadlines for the spring and summer admissions are October 30th and April 30th respectively.
-The university reviews applications throughout the year and a student could apply at any time.
+The university reviews applications throughout the year and a student can apply at any time.

-The university’s faculty analyses the ACT/SAT scores and grade point averages to decide the courses to offer to applying freshmen.
+The university’s faculty analyzes the ACT/SAT scores and grade point averages of prospective students.
 International students are required to complete an International Student Application and to present their Test of English as a Foreign Language (TOEFL) scores – to be successful, the student must obtain a minimum score of 500 for the paper-based test or a score of 173 for the computer-based test.
 In addition, international students must present translated transcripts and provide an affidavit of support.

 The university charges a modest non-refundable application fee for local applicants and a slightly higher application fee for international applicants, which is also non-refundable.